arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/README.md

 Creating Typed Pure Functional Programs is fun and easy with Arrow Fx.

-Arrow Fx brings purity, referential transparency and direct imperative syntax to effectful programs declared as suspended functions.
+Arrow Fx brings purity, referential transparency and direct imperative syntax to typed FP in Kotlin.

 Arrow Fx programs can run unmodified in multiple supported frameworks and runtimes such as Arrow Effects IO, KotlinX Coroutines Deferred, Rx2 Observable and many more.

-The program below illustrates the *Hello World* of effectful programming with Arrow Fx:
+The introduction below illustrates the *Hello World* of effectful programming with Arrow Fx:

 ## Introduction

 ### Pure functions

-A pure function is a function that returns the same output consistently given the same input. to create a pure function in Kotlin we may use keyword `fun`.
+A pure function is a function that returns the same output consistently given the same input.

+Pure functions are deterministic and referentially transparent.
+These properties allow us to reason about the different pieces of our program in isolation.
+We no longer worry if mutability or arbitrary side effects could make our component behave non-deterministically since our functions are pure and produce always deterministic results given the same input.

+To create a pure function in Kotlin we may use keyword `fun`.

 ```kotlin:ank:playground
 //sampleStart